This post was originally published on Oct. 30, 2020, and updated on Sept. 6, 2022.

 Pick your WordPress plugins for selling digital courses

-If you feel like this list left you with more questions than answers, I personally think the best way to start is to try the free WordPress plugins for selling digital courses first, and take advantage of any free trials available for the other plugins in this list.
-For example, WP Courseware offers a 30 day free-risk trial on their website.
+If you feel like this list left you with more questions than answers, I think the best way to start is to try the free WordPress plugins for selling digital courses first, and take advantage of any free trials available for the other plugins in this list.
+For example, WP Courseware offers a 30-day free-risk trial on their website.

 Another great option is to ask course creators who have done it already.
 There are Facebook groups, Reddit threads and Quora forums all about digital courses.
 Read and learn about what is available.